You must follow the steps described below. Your application will not be considered complete until all of the necessary materials are received.

 - Results: 750 characters

-- Discussion/Conclusion: 400 characters.
+- Discussion/Conclusion: 400 characters

-- You will receive immediate confirmation of successful abstract submission.
-Please note that authors whose abstracts are accepted for presentation will be expected to attend the meeting and give their presentation.
+- Please note that authors whose abstracts are accepted for presentation will be expected to attend the meeting and give their presentation.

 - ESRF reserves the right to extend abstract deadlines if necessary.
 Abstracts are evaluated on a rolling basis, and we will do our best to respond to submissions in a timely manner.